opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 A few things to note on the `build.gradle`:
 1. `opensearchplugin` section:
    -  Every plugin must contain a file called `plugin-descriptor.properties` which contains some optional fields and some mandatory.
 In my example I included the mandatory ones only.
-You must provide: the full class path to the plugin file in your project (`classname`), the plugin name (`my-rest-plugin`) and description, and the locations of your plugin's license and notice files.
+You must provide: the full class path to the plugin file in your project (`classname`), the plugin name (`opensearch-rest-plugin`) and description, and the locations of your plugin's license and notice files.
    -  This section ensures that this file will be created in the plugin's build process using the properties provided in the curly braces.
 2. `org.opensearch.gradle:build-tools:1.0.0-beta1`
    - The version at the end in this example is `1.0.0-beta1`, the version **must match** the version of the OpenSearch project we are going to install our plugin into.
 We are getting this artifact from our local maven repo.